 The NSW Brain Banks comprises of two brain banks established to promote research into diseases that affect the brain and spinal cord.
-The Sydney Brain Bank (SBB) at Neuroscience Research Australia (NeuRA) specialises in ageing and neurodegenerative conditions, and the NSW Brain Tissue Resource Centre (NSW BTRC) at The University of Sydney focuses on alcohol abuse disorders, schizophrenia and healthy control tissue.
+The Sydney Brain Bank (SBB) at Neuroscience Research Australia (NeuRA) specialises in ageing and neurodegenerative conditions, and the NSW Brain Tissue Resource Centre (NSW BTRC) at The University of Sydney focuses on alcohol abuse disorders and schizophrenia.

 The NSW Brain Banks purpose is to provide a research resource facility for the collection, characterisation, storage and distribution of human brain and spinal cord tissue for research.